MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

     microsoft-r-open-mkl-3.4.1
     microsoft-r-open-mro-3.4.1

-Other package dependencies are installed if the package is not found on the system.
-This list will vary for each installation.
+Additional open source packages are installed if a package is required but not found on the system.
+This list varies for each installation.

 ## Enable operationalization